Invoice Line Item Extraction: Capture Table Data Automatically

 Step 2: Define the Data for Extraction Next, you instruct the tool on what data to capture.
 For a platform like ours, you have two primary methods to ensure you get the exact output you need:

-- "Automatic" Mode: For fast, one-off tasks, you can simply upload your documents and let the AI analyze the contents to identify the line-item table automatically.
+• "Automatic" Mode: For fast, one-off tasks, you can simply upload your documents and let the AI analyze the contents to identify the line-item table automatically.
+This template-free approach is ideal when you need results quickly from a varied set of documents.

-- "Use a Template" Mode: For recurring tasks that demand absolute consistency, you can apply a pre-defined template.
+• "Columns" Mode: For recurring tasks that demand absolute consistency, you can define the data to extract on a column-by-column basis.
 This ensures that the output columns are always in the same order with the same naming convention.
-You can save every template you create to your Template Library, making it simple to manage different data requirements for various clients or suppliers.
+You can save your columns to your Template Library, making it simple to manage different data requirements for various clients or suppliers.

 Step 3: Download the Structured Data The final step is to download your data.
 The output is typically a structured file ready for CSV/Excel Export.
 When you open the file, you will find that the tool has successfully managed to extract invoice line items to Excel, with each row in the spreadsheet corresponding to a single line item from the original invoice.
-This process is fundamental to efficiently manage tasks like exporting invoice data to Excel.
+If your downstream system uses flat-file imports, this guide to extracting invoice data into import-ready CSV rows shows how to preserve that same structure without manual cleanup.
+This process is fundamental to efficiently manage tasks like structuring invoice data entry.

 The most effective way to understand the precision of this process is to see it work on your own documents.
 Try it on your invoices free and convert a batch of invoices into a structured spreadsheet in minutes.